• less than12 metres

 Duration and scheduling

-Example: If the interview verifies the candidate has lsufficient skill and knowledge strength in
+Example: If the interview verifies the candidate has sufficient basic skill and knowledge strength in:

 • Navigation skills